-Sometimes method of semen collection is not correct leading to growth in semen sample.
+Sometimes the method of semen collection is not correct leading to growth in the semen sample.
 For correct methodology, please contact the staff at IVF center.

 If the report is abnormal, the test needs to be repeated after a gap of 6 – 12 weeks.
-A culture sensitivity also needs to be carried out.
+Culture sensitivity also needs to be carried out.
 Semen report can be abnormal temporarily due to illness like viral fever or some medication.

 Doctors recommend specific treatments for infertility based on—